 Franklin Mayor Joe McGuinness is stepping down from his elected position to lead the Indiana Department of Transportation.

-Gov.-elect Eric Holcomb announced Thursday that he has selected McGuinness as commissioner of the state agency that oversees the transportation system, including 11,000 miles of roads and 6,000 bridges across the state.
+Gov.-elect Eric Holcomb announced on Thursday that he has tapped McGuinness as commissioner of the state agency that oversees the transportation system, including 11,000 miles of roads and 6,000 bridges across the state.

-He’s also worked to develop the city’s downtown and rebuild the eastside gateway into Franklin, a project that is underway now.
+He’s also worked to develop the city’s downtown and rebuild the eastside gateway into Franklin.

-He begins his new job Monday, when he and other newly elected and appointed officials are sworn in.
-At INDOT, McGuinness will have an executive cabinet that consists of deputy commissioners, a chief of staff, engineering and operations managers, legal and finance experts and six regional districts across the state.
+He begins his new job on Monday, when he and other newly elected and appointed officials are sworn in.
+At INDOT, McGuinness will oversee an annual budget that tops $1.8 billion dollars this year and will manage 3,500 employees.
 He and his family will continue to live in Franklin.

 County Republican leaders will begin organizing to conduct a caucus to replace McGuinness, whose term expires at the end of 2019.
 The next mayor will be selected by Republican precinct committee members, and residents who are interested in the job will be able to apply.
 The caucus will be conducted within 30 days of the mayor’s resignation.